testcontainers/testcontainers-go/docs/modules/postgres.md

 When starting the Postgres container, you can pass options in a variadic way to configure it.

+!!!tip
+    You can find all the available configuration and environment variables for the Postgres Docker image on [Docker Hub](https://hub.docker.com/_/postgres).

 ### Image

 If you need to set a different Postgres Docker image, you can use `WithImage` with a valid Docker image